garvit-arora/garvit-arora/README.md

 - 🌱 I’m currently learning DSA
 - 💞️ I’m looking to collaborate on contests
 - 📫 Contact me on my gmail id - garvit.university@gmail.com
-- ⚡ Fun fact: I am a coder who aspires to be someone's coding bro..
+- ⚡ Fun fact: Coders often become fluent in multiple programming languages, each with its own unique syntax and quirks.